Bjørn Nørgaard's tapestries

 Did you know?

-"The Future" took the shortest time to produce.
-It was woven over 850 days by 2 weavers.
+'The Future' took the shortest time to complete.
+It was woven in 850 days by two weavers.

-The tapestry "Younger Glücksburgers," which depicts the 20th century
+The tapestry 'Late Glücksborgs', which depicts the 20th century.

-The tapestry "Younger Glücksburgers," which depicts the 20th century
+The tapestry 'Late Glücksborgs', which depicts the 20th century.